irohandev/Git-Commands/readme.md

 - **`git archive [branch] --format=[zip|tar] --output=[filename]`**: Creates an archive of the specified branch in a specified format (zip or tar).

----

-Feel free to explore these commands to improve your Git workflow!